-Analysis | So what *does* Trump want to do with a second term, anyway?
+Analysis | So what does Trump want to do with a second term, anyway?

 Click on “Regulation,” for example, and you're presented with pithy bullet points like this one:

 Several of the pages are seemingly incomplete.
-“Land and Agriculture” only has a few bullet points, including the signing of the 2018 Farm Bill which “legalized the Production of industrial Hemp.”
-The pages include an interactive ticker of “recent accomplishments,” but those haven't been updated in a while either.
+“Land and Agriculture” has only a few bullet points, including the signing of the 2018 farm bill, which “legalized the Production of industrial Hemp.”
+The pages include an interactive ticker of “Recent Achievements,” but those haven’t been updated in a while, either.
 As of writing, for example, this is the most recent offering in the “Government Accountability” section:

 No update on how that turned out.

 Only sporadically are there indications of what Trump hopes to do.
-The most obvious example is on Trump's “Infrastructure” page.
-Passing a sweeping infrastructure bill has been Trump's white whale, with his administration's attempts to focus on the issue serving as a cultural shorthand for the various ways in things have gone wildly sideways during his presidency.
+The most obvious example is on Trump’s “Infrastructure” page.
+Passing a sweeping infrastructure bill has been Trump’s white whale, with his administration’s attempts to focus on the issue serving as a cultural shorthand for the various ways in which things have gone wildly sideways during his presidency.

 So click on “Infrastructure” and you get a weird set of bullet points formatted differently than the other pages.
 The first one reads, “The program will use outcome-driven planning efforts and capital improvements to rebuild and modernize rural infrastructure” — as though you were expected to have done some reading beforehand about the referenced program.

-The second bullet says that "[s]trong rural infrastructure enhances regional connectivity, grows small business and increases employment opportunity for those living in rural communities.”
+The second bullet says that “strong rural infrastructure enhances regional connectivity, grows small business and increases employment opportunity for those living in rural communities.”
 Aha!
 The program must be about rural infrastructure?
-But the first bullet point said it “will” do those things, suggesting that it doesn't yet exist?
-It's all a bit murky.
+But the first bullet point said it “will” do those things, suggesting that it doesn’t yet exist?
+It’s all a bit murky.

-What's particularly remarkable about both Trump's campaign website and the Promises Kept one is that there's very little mention made of things which Trump otherwise talks about with some regularity.
-Searching each site for mentions of “coronavirus” or “preexisting conditions” doesn't yield any particular thoughts about or success stories centered on those issues — except in the campaign's “media” section.
-It is only the media which cares about such details, after all, so those topics are almost exclusively relegated to news releases and not presented to potential voters.
+What’s particularly remarkable about both Trump’s campaign website and the Promises Kept one is that there’s very little mention made of things that Trump otherwise talks about with some regularity.
+Searching each site for mentions of “coronavirus” or “preexisting conditions” doesn’t yield any particular thoughts about or success stories centered on those issues — except in the campaign’s “media” section.
+It is only the media that cares about such details, after all, so those topics are almost exclusively relegated to news releases and not presented to potential voters.

 What he’s said in the past